 where is a learned logit-scale parameter.
 You'll also see this written as division by a temperature , where .
 The symmetric objective is:

 The first equation asks: "Given image , what's the probability that caption is the right one?"
 It compares the matching score against the sum of all scores for that image across every caption in the batch.
-The second equation does the same from the text side.
+From the text side, the second equation repeats the same comparison in the other direction.
 The final loss averages both directions so neither encoder dominates.

-The implementation below shows a simplified fixed-temperature version of that loss.
+This implementation uses a simplified fixed-temperature version of that loss.
 It keeps the math readable while matching the same symmetric training pattern.

 1import math